whitem24/courses/eth-101/lesson-eth-5.md

 ### setBankName()

 We declared the state variable `bankName` earlier in our code, now we want to set the value of that state variable.
 We will do so with a setter function which can be called externally, hence why I am using the `external` keyword here.
 We could use `public` but since we aren't calling this function any where in our contract, we can save gas using external.
 Setter functions will cost us gas.

+Notice that the function parameter `name` starts with an `_` (underscore).
+This isn't required but has become a convention, to distinguish parameters from other variables.
+Parameters are also temporarily stored in memory.

 I am also being explicit for demonstration purposes by ensuring `_name` is stored in memory.
 Lastly we do a check so that only the address of the bank owner can change the bank name (this is why we stored it in a permanent state variable earlier).
 Then lastly we assign the new bank name to the `bankName` variable.
 You may be wondering, well how do we get the `bankName`?
 A getter for the variable is already created for us when we initilaize the variable and made it public.